onflow/fcl-auth-android/README.md

 ## Demo

-The [demo app](/app) in this project shows how to use FCL inside an Android app.
+The [example app](/example) in this project demonstrates how to use FCL inside an Android app.

 <img src="/app/fcl-android-demo-dapper.gif" width="200" />